ASK THE EXPERT: Preventing the dreaded stomach bug

 Keeping food down is going to be a challenge, but Dr. Aragon says to drink plenty of fluids to avoid dehydration.

 “What you want to do is get hydrating fluids.
 You can drink Pedialyte if you want.
-Sports drinks are also good.”
+Sports drinks are also good,” said Dr. Aragon.

 There’s no treatment for Norovirus, so you just have to let it run its course.